Moist and rich with a velvety texture, this easy oat bread makes a wonderfully comforting loaf of homemade bread that is sure to delight!

 Optional Oat Topping

-To give the bread a slight decorative topping, brush some melted butter or an egg white wash over the loaves and sprinkle with some oats during their second rise.
+To give the bread a slight decorative topping, brush some melted butter or an egg white wash over the top of the loaf and sprinkle with some oats during their second rise.

 It will give a little extra crunch to the bread as well as a pretty look.